jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 ### 16
 Except as provided in clause 19, every person who has earnings as an employee in a tax year and is subject to the provisions of the Tax Administration Act 1994 as it relates to income statements or the requirements to furnish a return of income must—
 (a) deliver to the Commissioner a statement of the person's earnings as an employee for the tax year, within the applicable time within which the return, income statement, or other relevant information is required under the Tax Administration Act 1994 to be furnished to the Commissioner; and
-(b) pay to the Commissioner, on or before the due date,— (i) an earner levy, at the rate prescribed, on such earnings as do not exceed the specified maximum; and (ii) an Earners' Account Residual levy, at the rate prescribed, on such earnings as do not exceed the specified maximum.
+(b) pay to the Commissioner, on or before the due date, an earner levy, at the rate prescribed, on any earnings that do not exceed the specified maximum.

 ### 17
 The amount of any levy payable under this Act and clause 16 must have credited towards it the sum of the deductions (excluding any penalty charged or imposed under clause 10 of Schedule 5 of the Accident Insurance Act 1998) made by an employer of the employee or by a PAYE intermediary under section 221 on account of that levy.

 ### 18
-If the sum of the levy deductions from a person's earnings as an employee on account of the earner levy and Earners' Account Residual levy payable by the person exceeds the amount of the earner levy or Earners' Account Residual levy payable on the specified maximum of the levy, the Corporation or its agent must refund the excess to the employee.
+If the sum of the levy deductions from a person's earnings as an employee on account of the earner levy payable by the person exceeds the amount of the earner levy payable on the specified maximum of the levy, the Corporation or its agent must refund the excess to the employee.

 ### 19
 If a person with earnings as an employee is not required to furnish a return of income or an income statement under the Tax Administration Act 1994, and does not in fact do so,—
-(a) the amount of the earner levy and Earners' Account Residual levy payable under clause 16 is to be treated as equal to the total of the deductions required to be made (if any) from those earnings by the person's employer or by a PAYE intermediary under section 221; and
+(a) the amount of the earner levy payable under clause 16 is to be treated as equal to the total of the deductions required to be made (if any) from those earnings by the person's employer or by a PAYE intermediary under section 221; and
 (b) the person need not deliver a statement of earnings as an employee under clause 16.

 ### 20
-If the Corporation is satisfied that the amount of levy payable by a person under clause 19 exceeds the amount that would be payable if the levy amount were determined under clause 16, the Corporation must refund to the person the amount of the excess or, at the Corporation's option, credit the excess in payment of any earner levy or Earners' Account Residual levy due and unpaid by the person.
+If the Corporation is satisfied that the amount of levy payable by a person under clause 19 exceeds the amount that would be payable if the levy amount were determined under clause 16, the Corporation must refund to the person the amount of the excess or, at the Corporation's option, credit the excess in payment of any earner levy due and unpaid by the person.

 ### 21
 The Corporation may not refund or give credit for any amount under clause 20 more than 4 years after the end of the tax year in respect of which the levy is payable, unless written application for a refund or credit is made to the Corporation by or on behalf of the person concerned before the end of the 4-year period.